Chumper/Datatable/README.md

 * If you supply `created_at` or `updated_at` in `showColumns` it will return the object, not the string.

+##TODO

+* add a method to search only in the given columns
+* same for the order ability

 ##Features

 This package supports: